-Marine Pollution Research Pty Ltd (MPR) has been commissioned to provide an aquatic ecology assessment report to be submitted as part of the SMP.
+Marine Pollution Research Pty Ltd (MPR) has been commissioned to provide an aquatic ecology assessment report to be submitted as part of the S75W approval process.
+The report has been prepared against the Director-General's requirements provided by the NSW DoP on 31 July 2008 which identified "Flora and fauna" as a key issue.
 The main objectives of this report are to:

-- (i) Assess what possible impacts the predicted subsidence may have on aquatic ecology within Bowmans Creek, - (ii) Provide mitigation measures where appropriate. - Provide details of an aquatic ecology monitoring program to assess possible subsidence impacts.
+- Assess what possible impacts mining may have on aquatic ecology within Bowmans Creek, - (ii) Assess possible mitigation measures to achieve a "maintain and improve" outcome for the aquatic ecology of Bowmans Creek (as per the DEC & DPI (2005) assessment guidelines). - (iii) Provide details of an aquatic ecology monitoring program to assess possible mining related aquatic ecology impacts.